 Muscle: As your male hormones begin to decline around middle age, you’ll naturally lose muscle mass.
 Although your body will respond less dramatically to strength training as you get older, it’s important to keep it up over the years because it can slow muscle and bone loss, and actually boost testosterone levels.
 If you’re new to strength training, learn more by reading Getting Started, Getting Stronger.
 Aim for two strength-training sessions every week with at least a day of rest for those muscles in between (you can do alternative exercise, like cardio activity, on those days, or strength train other muscles).
 Do several reps of eight to 10 different movements to target each major muscle group.

 Heart: Heart disease is relatively rare in men in their thirties and forties, but risk factors can creep up quickly with age.
 For example, more than half of men have hypertension by the time they are age 50 to 64.
-Even a healthy person’s blood vessels and arteries become slightly less supple with time, which can contribute to high blood pressure and cholesterol problems.
+Even a healthy person’s blood vessels and arteries become slightly less supple with time, which can contribute to high blood pressure.
 It’s never too early (or too late) to adopt a preventive lifestyle, which includes regular screening.
 Healthy men should get their blood pressure checked every year and their cholesterol checked at least every five years; you may need to be screened more often depending on your risk factors.
 Once you’ve turned 45, ask your doctor if you should start a daily aspirin to help prevent a heart attack.

 Prostate: This small organ tends to get larger as you get older.
 As it presses on your urethra or bladder, you may find yourself urinating more often—or feeling like you need to go but can’t.
 You can learn more about how to manage urination concerns by reading Common Urination Problems in Men.
 Prostate cancer also becomes more common with age, but the same healthy lifestyle that protects your heart also lowers your risk of this disease.
 As for screening, it’s important to get a manual prostate exam annually starting at age 40; there’s debate over the usefulness of the prostate-specific antigen (PSA) test, so it’s best to discuss it with your doctor.